 - Pour the marinade over the white cabbage (remove the outer leaves from the cabbage) and allow to sit whilst you start the BBQ.

-- When the BBQ is ready to go take the cabbage steak and place it over the direct heat and sear for 4-5 minutes until you have some nice colour.
+- When the BBQ is ready to go take the cabbage steak and place it over the direct heat and sear for 4-5 minutes until you have a nice colour.

 - Flip over the cabbage and add more of the marinade on the cooked side and cook for another 4-5 minutes.

-- When you have some good colour move the cabbage off the direct heat and then close the lid of the BBQ and cook for 30-40 minutes.
+- When you have a good colour move the cabbage off the direct heat and then close the lid of the BBQ and cook for 40-60 minutes.

-- Whilst the cabbage is cooking prepare the salsa, combine the tomato, onion, capers and balsamic vinegar and have a taste, add some salt and pepper to taste and set aside.
+- Combine the tomato, onion, capers and balsamic vinegar and have a taste, add some salt and pepper to taste and set aside.

 - Cut the cabbage in half through the stem to the top and then take off a 5cm rectangle off the core part, you will now be left to serve an arc of cabbage which will be gloriously soft and the slightly firmer heart of the cabbage per person.